 Yes.
 We are incredibly proud of the additional performing opportunities we offer our students.
 From public performances, local events, additional productions and tours, we try to extend as many performing opportunities as possible.
-For a full list of additional local, interstate and international performances please see our touring & events page.
+For a full list of additional local, interstate and international performances please see our past shows and tours and events pages.

 Are the performances compulsory?

 Yes, performances are compulsory.
 Rehearsals are geared towards preparing a piece for the end of semester performance and all students are required to take part.
-Should a student be unable to attend a performance, they will be required to submit an apology four weeks in advance.
+Should a student be unable to attend a performance, they will be required to submit an apology no less than four weeks in advance.

 Where are the performances held?

 Performances for the Young Australian Broadway Chorus are held at the National Theatre in St Kilda.
-Performances for both the Victorian Youth Theatre and the Beginners OnStage are held at a professional theatre in Melbourne.
-New Brisbane locations to be announced.
+Performances for both the Australian Youth Theatre and the Beginners OnStage are held at a professional theatre in Melbourne.
+Brisbane performances are held at the Draney Theatre in Ashmore.